 How will I know who and how many have registered?

 Registration is managed by OSU Conference Management Services.
-The system they use allows presenters to see who and how many people have registered.
-Instructions will be provided.
+The system allows presenters to see who and how many people have registered.
+OSU Conference Management Services will provide instructions.

-Is there a way to send my PowerPoints or other materials to those that attended?
+Is it possible to send my PowerPoint presentation or other materials to those who attended?

 As the conference is informal, we don't always know who actually attended.
-There is typially a no-show rate of 30% or more for any training that is done on campus.
-If you wish attendees to have materials, please bring copies or you might get their contact information when they sign in.
+There is typically a no-show rate of 30% or more for any training that is done on campus.
+If you wish attendees to receive materials after the workshop, please consider getting their contact information when they sign in.